Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 In December 1998 the [SPI made its position clear](https://www.spi-inc.org/corporate/resolutions/1998/1998-12-01.iwj.1/):

-> Bruce Perens, Ian Murdock and Timothy Sailer ('the Former Board Members') have not been authorised, and remain not authorised, to carry out any assignment of the 'Open Source' trademark.
+> Bruce Perens, Ian Murdock and Timothy Sailer ('the Former Board Members') have not been authorized, and remain not authorized, to carry out any assignment of the 'Open Source' trademark.

 According to [this article](https://www.techmonitor.ai/technology/open_source_initiative_gives_up_on_trademark/) it was Bruce who himself paid for, and carried out the registration of the mark, but as a representative of SPI, in SPI's name.

 FWIW, [here's](https://techrights.org/n/2024/04/23/Ean_Schuessler_Debian_SPI_OSI_trademark_disputes.shtml) the perspective of Debian developer Ean Schuessler's at the time.
 A few years later, it seems wounds were healing, with [Bruce re-applying to SPI, Ean making amends](https://www.theregister.com/2003/02/06/perens_throws_hat_into_spi/), and [Bruce taking the blame](https://web.archive.org/web/20140716055445/https://lists.debian.org/debian-devel/1999/02/msg01641.html)

-All the bickering over the TradeMark was ultimately pointless, since it didn't go through.
+All the bickering over the Trademark was ultimately pointless, since it didn't go through.

-When you [search for SPI on the OSI website](https://www.google.com/search?q=spi+site%3Aopensource.org) you don't find any acknowledgement of SPI's role in the story.
+When you [search for SPI on the OSI website](https://www.google.com/search?q=spi+site%3Aopensource.org) you don't find any acknowledgment of SPI's role in the story.
 You only find mentions in board meeting notes (ironically, they're all requests to SPI [to hand over domains](https://opensource.org/meeting-minutes/minutes20121003) or [to share some software](https://opensource.org/meeting-minutes/minutes20080709)).

 By the way, in November 1998, this is what SPI's [open source web page](https://web.archive.org/web/19990128074835/http://www.spi-inc.org/projects/opensource) had to say:

 > Open Source software is software whose source code is freely available

-## A TradeMark that was never meant to be.
+## A Trademark that was never meant to be.

 Lawyer Kyle E. Mitchell knows how to write engaging blog posts.
 [Here is one](https://writing.kemitchell.com/2020/05/11/Open-Source-Property) where he digs further into the topic of trademarking and why "open source" is one of the worst possible terms to try to trademark (in comparison to, say, Apple computers).